Suriname women's national football team

-The Suriname women's national football team is the national women's football team of Suriname and is overseen by the Surinaamse Voetbal Bond.
+The Suriname women's national football team (Surinaams vrouwenvoetbalelftal) is the national women's football team of Suriname and is overseen by the Surinaamse Voetbal Bond.

 Player's strike

 Hours before their final qualifying game versus Antigua & Barbuda, during the 2022 CONCACAF W Championship Qualifying, the entire team released a statement announcing their collective resignation.
 The team stated that barbaric circumstances and inequal treatment proved to be the final straw.
 Players demanded that the entire SVB board would step down, or else, all call-ups to the national team will be rejected.
 As of April 13, 2022, the Surinamese FA haven't released a statement following this decision.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.